iamprashantjain/ml-ops_laptop-price-predictor/README.md

-git init  initialize an empty repo on git git add README.md  create a description file in local system & add in git repo git commit -m "first commit" git branch -M main git remote add origin https://github.com/iamprashantjain/ml-ops_laptop-price-predictor.git git push -u origin main
+git init  initialize an empty repo on git git add README.md  create a description file in local system & add in git repo git commit -m "first commit"  commit the README.md file git branch -M main  change branch to main before pushing what you’ve commited git remote add origin https://github.com/iamprashantjain/ml-ops_laptop-price-predictor.git --> add the address of the repo where its needed to be pushed git push -u origin main  push the changes to git

 4.